-The principal subsidiary undertakings of PwC Cyprus as at 30 June 2018 are:
+The principal subsidiary undertakings of PwC Cyprus as at 30 June 2019 are:

-Subsidiary undertaking Principal activity PricewaterhouseCoopers (Marketing & Communi Limited cations) Professional services PricewaterhouseCoopers Associates Limited Professional services PricewaterhouseCoopers Professional Training L imited Professional training programmes PricewaterhouseCoopers Investment Services (C Cyprus) Limited Professional services PricewaterhouseCoopers Fund Services Limited Professional services
+Subsidiary undertaking Principal activity PricewaterhouseCoopers (Marketing & Communications) Limited Professional services PricewaterhouseCoopers Associates Limited Professional services PricewaterhouseCoopers Professional Training Limited Professional training programmes PricewaterhouseCoopers Investment Services (Cyprus) Limited Professional services PricewaterhouseCoopers Fund Services Limited Professional services

 These entities are members of PricewaterhouseCoopers International Limited (PwCIL) and therefore, member firms of the PwC Network.
-A description of the PwC Network can be found in section 'The PricewatehouseCoopers Network'.
+A description of the PwC Network can be found in section 'The PricewatehouseCoopers Network'

-Other PwC Network member firms in Cyprus
+Other PwC Member Firms in Cyprus

 S. A. Evangelou & Co LLC is a member firm of PricewaterhouseCoopers International Limited (PwCIL) and part of the PwC's Tax and Legal Services Network providing Legal Services in Cyprus.
-It is a limited liability private company having its registered office at 3 Themistocles Dervis Str, Julia House Annex, 1st Floor CY-1066 Nicosia, Cyprus and it is registered in Cyprus as a Lawyers' Limited Company under registration number 23348.
+It is a limited liability private company having its registered office at 3 Themistocles Dervis Str, Julia House Annex, 1st Floor CY-1066 Nicosia, Cyprus and it is registered in Cyprus as a Lawyers' Limited Company under registration number 233481.